OfficeDev/Office-Add-in-samples/Samples/auth/Outlook-Add-in-SSO-NAA/README.md

 The `src/taskpane/authConfig.ts` file contains the MSAL code for configuring and using NAA.
 It contains a class named AccountManager which manages getting user account and token information.

 - The `initialize` function is called from Office.onReady to configure and intitialize MSAL to use NAA.
-- The `ssoGetToken` function gets an access token for the signed in user to call Microsoft Graph APIs.
+- The `ssoGetAccessToken` function gets an access token for the signed in user to call Microsoft Graph APIs.
-- The `ssoGetUserIdentity` function gets the account information of the signed in user.
+- The `ssoGetUserAccount` function gets the account information of the signed in user.
 This can be used to get user details such as name and email.

 The `src/taskpane/taskpane.ts` file contains code that runs when the user chooses buttons in the task pane.
 They use the AccountManager class to get tokens or user information depending on which button is chosen.